aoikida/libsei-gcc/README.rst

   must match.
 Can be combined with ``EXECUTION_REDUNDANCY`` and ``ROLLBACK``.
   Note: Cannot be used together with ``CRC_CORE_REDUNDANCY`` as they are mutually exclusive approaches.

+- ``FAULT_INJECT=1``: Enable fault injection for testing error recovery mechanisms.
+When enabled, faults can be injected at runtime using environment variables.
+Requires ``ROLLBACK=1`` for recovery testing.

 **Valid Flag Combinations:**